microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-15-heft-whats-new.md

 ## Watch mode

 Watch mode is now a first-class feature in Heft.
 Watch mode actions are created for all Heft actions.
 For example, to run `build` and `test` phases in watch mode, either of the commands `heft test-watch` or `heft run-watch --to test`.
-When running in watch mode, Heft prefers the `runIncremental` hook to the `run` hook (see [Heft Task Plugins](#heft-task-plugins)).
+When running in watch mode, Heft prefers the `runIncremental` hook to the `run` hook (see [Task Plugins](#task-plugins)).

 ## heft.json structure